trufflesuite/trufflesuite.com/public/tutorials/building-dapps-for-quorum-private-enterprise-blockchains.md

 ubuntu@ubuntu-xenial:~/quorum-examples/7nodes$ start.sh
 ```

 Success!
-Our Quorum client set up, with seven nodes we can use to represent seven different actors on our private network.
+We now have seven Quorum nodes set up that we can use to represent seven different actors on our private network.

 ## 2. Setting up Truffle